miguelcarrascoq/nextjs-audio-transcription/README.md

 - **Modern UI:** Responsive, mobile-friendly design with light/dark mode support and a custom color palette.
 - **Tabs:** Easily switch between microphone, file upload, and URL input methods.
 - **Transcript Box:** Transcript appears only after a result is available.
+- **Gemini API Key Management:** If no Gemini API key is found in your environment, the app will prompt you to enter and save it locally in your browser.
+You can view or erase the stored key at any time from the UI.

 ## Getting Started